ShaojieDong503/IMI/README.md

 ### Specific Input/Output Format
 In our SCARF model, it takes engineered client records and risk scores based on their transaction history as input.
 The output is a 6-dimensional embedding that represents each client’s position in the feature space.
 The distance between two users' locations reflects how similar their transaction patterns are.
 ## Summary
+We use Kmeans clustering to visulize the embedding locations for every customer.
+Then we look back to Task 1 to see where the high-scoring customers are distributed among new clusters.

+If high-scoring are concentrated within certain cluster, they are the high-risk customers we need to pay more attention to.
+We still need to keep monitoring other high-scoring customers as well.

 To understand Task 2 outputs, please refer to the **additional.csv** where it's containing the output from Task1 and the clustering results from Task 2.
 Then you can refer to **reults_summary.txt** to find the customer and bad actors distribution for both task.
 - *Task 1 Clusters*: Look under `Task 1 Cluster Distribution for Bad Actors`.
-- *Task 2 Clusters*: See `Final Cluster Distribution for Bad Actors`.
+- *Task 2 Clusters*: See `Clutser Distribution for Bad Actors (Task 2)`.

 **Visual Analysis**: Use radar charts (e.g., `embedding_radar.png`) to compare embedding distributions of high-risk clusters.